Carbon Black Cloud

 Before You Begin

-For CB Cloud to successfully send data to InsightIDR:
+For Carbon Black Cloud to successfully send data to InsightIDR:

-1. Obtain a Carbon Black Cloud API Secret Key and API ID: You must obtain a Carbon Black Cloud API Secret Key, and API ID.
-Create a Carbon Black Cloud API Key of type “SIEM” by setting the Access-Level Type to SIEM.
-You will need this information when you set up a CB Cloud event source in InsightIDR.
+1. Obtain a Carbon Black Cloud API Secret Key and API ID: You must obtain a Carbon Black Cloud API Secret Key and API ID.
+To do so, create a Carbon Black Cloud API Key of type "SIEM" by setting the Access-Level Type to SIEM.
+The API Secret Key and API ID make up the API Key that you create.
+You will need this information when you set up a Carbon Black Cloud event source in InsightIDR.
 For instructions, see: https://developer.carbonblack.com/reference/carbon-black-cloud/authentication/.

 2. Configure threat notifications and alert threshold in the Carbon Black Endpoint Standard Console: Before you can send data to InsightIDR, you must configure some additional settings in the Carbon Black Cloud console.
 From the Carbon Black Cloud console, go to Settings > Notifications, configure threat notifications for your API Key, and set the alert threshold.